fhackett/cpsc490/Objectives.md

     used for
     - To what extent the apparent intention behind code matches what the author intended it to do
+- Provide a variety of task examples for a given API
+- Perform basic user research (for example, among classmates) on their code to assess how it might be used by others

 ## Template Metaprogramming